 The word of God is a fountain of knowledge that leads to eternal life.

-If you want to strengthen and grow your faith, study God’s word daily, as the noble Bereans did:
+If you want to strengthen and grow your faith, do what the noble Bereans did and study God’s word every day:

 These were more fair-minded than those in Thessalonica, in that they received the word with all readiness, and searched the Scriptures daily to find out whether these things were so.
 (Acts 17:11 NKJV)